 Editorial note: The following is the basic transcript of Girl Writes What’s video When Female Privilege Backfires.
 As per usual sometimes she goes a little off-script in the video but this is what she had to say, for those of you who prefer to read rather than listen to videos.
-Still, here’s the video, with a couple of other links to items she references. –DE
+Still, here’s the video, with a couple of other links to items she references.
+Translations of this transcript are also available in Spanish and Swedish.–DE

 The journalist, a woman named Mika Rekai, and I…we had an interesting discussion.
 She seemed quite pleasant, though that doesn’t mean she’s not planning on writing a hit piece.
 If she isn’t planning on writing a hit piece, it’s probably a toss-up as to whether her article will make it past the editor’s desk, something she admitted could well happen, but that’s a whole other story.